magicznyleszek/cheap-flights/README.md

 https://murmuring-ocean-10826.herokuapp.com/en/api/2/flights/from/DUB/to/STN/2014-12-02/2015-02-02/250/unique/?limit=15&offset-0
 ```

-where DUBis the originating IATA code, STNis the destination IATA code,
+where DUB is the originating IATA code, STN is the destination IATA code,
 the first date range is the start of the period, and the second is the end.

 ### Routing

 The flight list page needs to be a child route of the home page, the search widget
-needs to be accessibile even after a search
+needs to be accessible even after a search

 The flight list page needs to be deep linked, so i can share the URL and access
 directly the flights that i'm looking for.